pkamenarsky/leerraum.js/README.md

 ## Motivation

 leerraum.js *does not* aim to be a replacement for LaTeX.
 Its main difference to other typesetting systems like [Patoline](https://www.patoline.org) or [SILE](http://sile-typesetter.org/) is that it is just a Javascript library rather than being a full blown document processing system with a domain specific language.
-The motivation behind that decision is that while initial setup cost may be a bit higher, in many circumstances the convenience of a general purpose language is just a bit too hard to give up (i.e. extensibility, generative design, templating, pulling records from a database, ...)
+The motivation behind that decision is that while initial setup cost may be a bit higher, in many circumstances the convenience of a general purpose language is just a bit too hard to give up (i.e. extensibility, generative design, templating, pulling records from a database, etc.)

 leerraum.js is especially well suited for situations in which perfect control over positioning, layout and high quality hyphenated line breaking is essential.